jevgenik/manuals/source/files/software/django/django.rst

 * Entry “detail” page - permalink page for a single entry.
 * Year-based archive page – displays all months with entries in the given year.

-A View is a handler function that accepts HTTP requests, processes them, and returns the HTTP response.
+A View is a handler function that accepts HTTP requests (HttpRequest object), processes them, and returns the HTTP response (HttpResponse object).
 It retrieves the necessary data to fulfill the request using Models and renders them on the user interface using Templates.
 It can also create an HTML page using an HTML template dynamically, and populate it with data fetched from the model.